 CLOTHING: If the clothing can be washed, wash in hot water for 30 minutes and dry with high heat for at least 30-45 minutes.
 Have all other clothes professionally dry cleaned.

 CRACKS & CREVICES: If possible, seal all cracks and crevices with caulk and patch any plaster where bedbugs could be expected to hide.

 ESSENTIAL OILS: It is possible that essential oils such as cedar oil and orange oil may kill the bugs on contact.
 The oils can block the respiratory openings on the bodies of the bugs, which will suffocate them.
 A few drops of essential oil in water may do the trick.
 Tea tree, lavender, eucalyptus, and rosemary, separately or combined, may also be useful.

-FURNITURE: Vacuum, with a crevice tool, all cracks in wood floors and doors where the bugs could find a hiding place and then have the furniture professionally steam-cleaned.
+FURNITURE: Vacuum furniture, with a crevice tool, and all cracks in wood floors and doors where the bugs could find a hiding place.
+Then have the furniture professionally steam-cleaned.

 ITEMS BROUGHT INTO THE HOME FROM GARAGE SALES, THRIFT SHOPS, ETC.: Make sure to inspect and clean well before using.

 MATTRESSES & BOX SPRINGS: If possible, get rid of infected mattresses and box springs.
 If this is not possible, cover them with a plastic mattress bag.
 This will trap the bedbugs.
 If they cannot escape, they will eventually die because they must feed.
 This may take as much as 6 months to a year or longer.